What you need to know

 The City's water service can be used in large scale construction, renovation, or excavation projects.
 If the project duration is one year or less, water usage is metered.
 If the project duration is longer that one year, the project is subject to a flat rate.

 Property developers planning such projects should contact the City's Water Design division to work out a plan to remove existing water meters.

-For more details, read Section 29 of the Water Works Bylaw linked below.
+For more details, read Section 29 of the Water Works By-law.